Honey Ryder: Film

 Honey Ryder (Ursula Andress) is a beachcomber making a living selling seashells in Miami.
 As in the novel, she is a very independent woman claiming to not need help from anyone.
 Resourceful and courageous, Ryder states that she can defend herself against any hostile when she first meets James Bond (Sean Connery).
 Although she is at first wary of Bond, he is allowed to get closer when he comments that his intentions are honourable.

 Like Pussy Galore (Honor Blackman) in Goldfinger, Ryder does not appear until halfway through the film.
 She comes out of the ocean singing "Under the Mango Tree", Bond startles her when he joins in singing.
 She pulls her dagger out, wary of Bond's position but grows to trust him.
 Ryder shows Quarrel (John Kitzmiller) and Bond a secret way to escape Dr. Julius No (Joseph Wiseman)'s men, while being chased.
 After they evade No's men, she tells Bond how her father died when on Crab Key, and that she was raped by a local landlord.
 Ryder relates how she got her revenge by putting a black widow spider in his mosquito net and causing his lingering death.
 When in a marshy region of the island, Quarrel, Bond and Ryder have a close encounter with No's "dragon".
 Quarrel dies and the remaining two get captured.
 No's men wash away radiation that Honey and Bond got on their clothes and they get rooms of luxury.
 The next day, they meet Doctor No. When in conversation, No has Ryder taken away.
-After Bond kills No, he saves her from the island and they make love in a towed boat.
+After Bond kills No, he saves her from the island and they have sex in a towed boat.

 Christine Bold argues that the film character is "much less resourceful" than in the book: "whereas, in the novel, her superior knowledge of sea life facilitates her escape from Dr No's trap, in the movie she is chained down helplessly and must be rescued by Bond."